ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/listeners/what-are-listeners.dotnet.markdown

 The concept of listeners provides users with a mechanism to perform custom actions, in response to operations taken in a session.
 The listener implements an interface whose methods are called when a particular action is executed on an entity or querying is run.

-Tere are five types of available listeners:
+There are five types of available listeners:

 * Document Conflict listeners (IDocumentConflictListener),
 * Document Conversion listeners (IDocumentConversionListener)